dlemire60/openc2-ap-pf/oc2pf.md

 | 1024 | **rule_number** | Rule-ID | Immutable identifier assigned when a packet filtering rule is created.
 Identifies the rule to be deleted or used to request information about a rule.  |
 | 1025 | **advanced_connection** | Array | An advanced connection MUST be a seven-tuple intended to support newer and more advanced packet filters.
 See the description and usage requirement below.|

-Usage Requirements:
-* advanced_connection
-    * The seven-tuple is: src_addr, src_port, dst_addr, dst_port, protocol, network, and application.
-Any component, excluding network, not specified or specified as null MUST be treated as 'any'.
-When defined, src_port and dst_port MUST be an integer between 0 and 65535.
-When defined, src_addr and dst_addr MUST specify either an IPv4 address, IPv6 address, or a tag of type string.
-Application, typically used by next-generation firewalls, MUST be of type string.
-Network MUST be of type string being the reference to the name (also known as tag) of logical network to which the rule applies.

 **2.1.2.1 Data Type Definitions**

 **_Type: Rule-ID_**